Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-We obtain building blocks that are attractive, deformable as well as anisotropic by growing a second lobe or \textit{protrusion} on the deformable spheres.
-The second lobe is grown by swelling with additional monomer\cite{sheu1990nonsphericalLatex,mock2006synthesisAnisotropicNP,kraft2009colloidalMoleculesBondAngles}, and we increase the brush hydrophobicity by functionalizing acrylic acid groups with hydrophobic moieties\cite{MarchandBrynaert1995surfacefunctionalization}. \linelabel{beg:snowmenCentr}Next, we wash the particles by centrifugation, which is a crucial step as we will see later. \linelabel{end:snowmenCentr} Finally, we obtain snowman-like particles with a deformable lobe and a non-deformable lobe (\fig*[b,e-g]{Shells}, \exfig*{Synthesis}). \getTikxFigure[\singlecolumnwidth]{Shells}
+In the remainder of this paper, we combine colloidal bond hybridization with anisotropy, which results in fundamentally new behaviour.
+Anisotropic building blocks are synthesized by growing a rigid protrusion onto the deformable spheres of Fig. \ref{fgr:Isotropic} (Extended Data Fig. \ref{exfgr:Synthesis}).
+The second lobe is grown by swelling with additional styrene\cite{sheu1990nonsphericalLatex,mock2006synthesisAnisotropicNP,kraft2009colloidalMoleculesBondAngles}.
+Furthermore, we increase the attraction between the deformable lobes by functionalizing the poly(acrylic acid)-rich brush with hydrophobic groups\cite{MarchandBrynaert1995surfacefunctionalization} (Extended Data Fig. \ref{exfgr:Fluorescence}).
+Next, the particles are washed by centrifugation, which is a crucial step as we will see later.
+Finally, we obtain snowman-like particles that consist of a deformable lobe and a non-deformable lobe (Fig. \ref{fgr:Microcapsules}a).

-Combining attraction, deformability and anisotropy results in particles that self-assemble into hollow spherical shells\fig{Shells}.
-The shell configuration can be observed after sintering or freeze drying with scanning electron microscopy (\fig*[a]{Shells}, \exfig*{SEM}).
-Due to the relatively large size of the particles, we can even study structures in solution using optical microscopy.
-The shells consist of a particle monolayer while the interior is water-filled (\fig*[d]{Shells}, \suppv*{3}).
-Furthermore, most particles align tangential to the shell surface, with the protrusions pointing either slightly inwards or slightly outwards\fig[a,c]{Shells}.
+These mutually attractive, anisotropic, deformable particles self-assemble into monolayer microcapsules (Fig. \ref{fgr:Microcapsules}).
+The microcapsules can be observed after sintering or freeze drying with scanning electron microscopy (Fig. \ref{fgr:Microcapsules}a, Extended Data Fig. \ref{exfgr:SEM}).
+Due to the relatively large size of the particles, however, we can even study structures in solution using optical microscopy (Fig. \ref{fgr:Microcapsules}g--j).
+The microcapsules consist of a particle monolayer while the interior is water-filled (Fig. \ref{fgr:Microcapsules}c, Supplementary Video 3).
+Furthermore, most particles align tangentially to the surface of the microcapsules, with the protrusions pointing either slightly inwards or slightly outwards (Fig. \ref{fgr:Microcapsules}a--b, Extended Data Fig. \ref{exfgr:SEM}).

-For particles with a body diameter, $d_b=\SI{0.55}{\micro m}$, the shell diameter varies from 3-\SI{5}{\micro m}, with $\mathcal{O}(10^2)$ particles per shell.
-Most particles have six nearest neighbors, but pentagons occur frequently as expected from the Euler characteristic of a closed surface\suppv{2}.
-Even though particles show local symmetry, no overall symmetry as for icosahedral viruses is observed.
-Furthermore, excess styrene is removed before shell formation occurs, so unlike colloidosomes\cite{dinsmore2002colloidosomes}, here, no template is involved.
+For particles with a large lobe of 0.540 \textmu m in diameter, the mean diameter of the microcapsules is $3.7\pm0.8$ \textmu m corresponding to about $10^2$ particles per microcapsule.
+Most particles have six nearest neighbours, but pentagons occur frequently as expected from the Euler characteristic of a sphere (Fig. \ref{fgr:Microcapsules}a, Supplementary Video 2).
+The structure of the microcapsules, however, has no overall icosahedral symmetry.
+Furthermore, excess styrene is removed before the microcapsules are formed, so unlike colloidosomes\textemdash that are formed on emulsion droplets\cite{dinsmore2002colloidosomes}\textemdash no template is involved.